azorg/sx127x_esp/README.md

 ============================================================================

 ### Notes
-1. This is example, not software product ready for use
+1. This is experimental example, not software product ready for use
 2. This this free and open source software
 3. Author: Alex Zorg azorg(at)mail.ru
 4. Licenced by GPLv3